 |

-The Venezuelan race with more white was split off as the [Merida Brushfinch], making this a Colombian endemic species. |
+The Venezuelan race with more white was split off as the Merida Brushfinch, making this a Colombian endemic species.
+An individual with a faint moustach. |

 Believed to be extinct until it was rediscovered in 2019 near San Pedro de Los Milagros, its historical location.
-Similar to [Slaty Brushfinch] but less grey and more white, and without a black mark under the malar stripe.
-Vocally more similar to a [Yellow-breasted Brushfinch], also present in its range. |
+Similar to Slaty Brushfinch but less grey and more white, and without a black mark under the malar stripe.
+Vocally more similar to a Yellow-breasted Brushfinch, also present in its range.
+After its rediscovery, it was found at other locations north of Santa Rosa in the same 'altiplano'. |

-Split from [Tricolored Brushfinch].
+Split from Tricolored Brushfinch.
 Moves in small groups. |

 |